NeuripsCreativityWorkshop/2021/index.md

 ## Call for Submissions

-We invite submissions in the form of papers and/or artwork. **Update: submissions are CLOSED.**
+We invite submissions in the form of papers and/or artwork. **Update: submissions are now CLOSED.**

 ### To Submit a Paper